 In 2018, we paid a \$125,000 filing fee relating to the Hart-Scott-Rodino ("HSR") filing for Dr. Vagelos, as well as a tax reimbursement of \$120,101 to Dr. Vagelos to cover Dr. Vagelos's imputed income associated with the filing fee payment.
 The filing and the associated filing fee were triggered under the HSR regulations as a result of Dr. Vagelos's then-current and anticipated future total holdings of Regeneron stock exceeding a specified threshold.
-The Compensation Committee determined it appropriate to pay these amounts because the HSR filing obligation resulted from equity awards granted to Dr. Vagelos over a period of time during which he made substantial contributions toward such appreciation.
+The Compensation Committee determined it appropriate to pay these amounts because the HSR filing obligation resulted from equity awards granted to Dr. Vagelos under the Company's compensation program and the price appreciation in Regeneron stock acquired by Dr. Vagelos over a period of time during which he made substantial contributions toward such appreciation.
 The Compensation Committee also recognized that Regeneron had required Dr. Vagelos (as well as other directors and senior executives) to hold Regeneron stock under the Company's stock ownership guidelines and encouraged alignment of his interests with those of Regeneron's shareholders through share ownership.